Facebook: Hate speech

-Violent Erotica
+Violent erotica

 There are ads on Facebook and Instagram containing sexually explicit content, descriptions of graphic violence and content promoting acts of self harm.
 Many of the ads are for webnovel apps backed by tech giants Bytedance and Tencent.

 InfoWars

 Facebook was criticized for allowing InfoWars to publish falsehoods and conspiracy theories.
-Facebook defended its actions in regards to InfoWars, saying "we just don't think banning Pages for sharing conspiracy theories or false news is the right way to go."
+Facebook defended its actions in regard to InfoWars, saying "we just don't think banning Pages for sharing conspiracy theories or false news is the right way to go."
 Facebook provided only six cases in which it fact-checked content on the InfoWars page over the period September 2017 to July 2018.
-In 2018 InfoWars falsely claimed that the survivors of the Parkland shooting were "actors".
+In 2018, InfoWars falsely claimed that the survivors of the Parkland shooting were "actors".
 Facebook pledged to remove InfoWars content making the claim, although InfoWars videos pushing the false claims were left up, even though Facebook had been contacted about the videos.
 Facebook stated that the videos never explicitly called them actors.
 Facebook also allowed InfoWars videos that shared the Pizzagate conspiracy theory to survive, despite specific assertions that it would purge Pizzagate content.
-In late July 2018 Facebook suspended the personal profile of InfoWars head Alex Jones for 30 days.
+In late July 2018, Facebook suspended the personal profile of InfoWars head Alex Jones for 30 days.
 In early August 2018, Facebook banned the four most active InfoWars-related pages for hate speech.

 Political manipulation

-As a dominant social-web service with massive outreach, Facebook have been used by identified or unidentified political operatives to affect public opinion.
+As a dominant social-web service with massive outreach, Facebook has been used by identified or unidentified political operatives to affect public opinion.
 Some of these activities have been done in violation of the platform policies, creating "coordinated inauthentic behavior", support or attacks.
 These activities can be scripted or paid.
 Various such abusive campaign have been revealed in recent years, best known being the Russian interference in the 2016 United States elections.
 In 2021, former Facebook analyst within the Spam and Fake Engagement teams, Sophie Zhang, reported more than 25 political subversion operations and criticized the general slow reaction time, oversightless, laissez-faire attitude by Facebook.